7h3v01c3/tutorials/migration/divi/windows_to_windows.md

 6. **Start the Wallet**
    - Open Divi Desktop Wallet.
-   - Your old wallet should now be restored on the new computer.
+   - Your wallet should now be restored but confirm!

 7. **Confirm**
    - View **Balances** and **History**.